ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 # Managing shared processor pool
 {: #manage-SPP}

-An user defined shared processor pool is not supported for {{site.data.keyword.powerSysFull}} Private Cloud.
-{: note}

 A shared processor Pool (SPP) is a pool of processor capacity that is shared between a group of virtual server instances.
 Unlike a virtual server instance that has a dedicated and defined maximum amount of processing capacity, you can set the reserved cores in SPP that are guaranteed to be available at the pool level.
 {: shortdesc}